SaschaFitzner/sascha.fitzner.io/Readme.md

 ## Run on local server

-Goto your project folder and run.
+Go to your project folder and run.

 ```
 $ hugo server